In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Socially-responsible investing refers to ETFs that have a positive impact on the world.

-It does all that while being fully diversified and low-cost.
+Of course, it does all that while being fully diversified and low-cost.
 Specifically, it replaces the following asset classes with SRI alternatives:

 - U.S. stocks – large cap